sgrao001/MyBooks/oot/oot.mdx

 ## In God we Trust
 ![[InGodWeTrust.jpeg]]<br><p style="color: #f09e5a;"><span class="highlight-text">In God we Trust</span></p>

-Science continues to encroach on territory originally titled to God.
+Science continues to encroach on territory formerly titled to God.
 Carl Sagan was once asked, “Given this demotion, is there a God to you?
-Is there a Purpose, given that we are sitting on a spec in a sea of stars?”
+Is there a purpose, given that we are sitting on a spec in a sea of stars?”

 Carl, with his characteristic curiosity, asks, “I do not want to duck any questions and I am not going to duck this one, but let me ask - what do you mean when you use the word ‘God’?”